Insured your prized possession, but what about your precious life? Read on to know more!

 So, if the policy holder had an INR 1 crore coverage, in case of death due to an accident the nominee will get INR 2 crore.
 The extra money can be used to pay any costly hospital bills or to tackle any unfortunate medical or any other emergencies that may arise to other family members due to the shock of death of a family member.

-So, having a car insurance is a must according to the law but it is high time that we understand the importance of having a term insurance as well.
+So, have acar insurance is a must according to the law but it is high time that we understand the importance of having a term insurance as well.
 Don't leave your precious life unprotected.
 A term insurance cannot replace a human life like a car insurance but it can ensure it re-instates the financial flow to keep the dependents lives moving.